Real Estate Industry’s emerging trends, according to experts.

 Exodus to the Suburbs

-The suburban neighbourhoods have had a sizable increase in growth since the need for health and safety arose.
-Lower density districts have begun to attract more and more potential home-owners.
+Suburban neighbourhoods have had a sizable increase in growth since the need for health and safety arose.
+Lower-density districts have begun to attract more and more potential homeowners.
 PwC states that “remote work and higher taxes in large cities due to declining tourism and business tax revenue are contributing to the shift away from an urban core.”